LorenzoZaccagnini/old-lorenzozaccagnini.github.io/content/posts/simple-rust-oracle.md

 ## 3. Setup the ethereum oracle project

 We will develop a simple oracle that will listen to the transfer event of ENS NFTs.
 We will use Rust and the web3 crate to interact with the Ethereum blockchain.
-We will use the Alchemy API to interact with the Ethereum blockchain, otherwise you will need to run a full node.
+We will use the Alchemy API to interact with the Ethereum blockchain, otherwise it will be necessary to run a full node.

 ### 3.1.
 Install Rust